-Questions often arise in class about specific lifestyle issues ("standards" they often used to be called).
+Questions often arise in class about specific lifestyle choices ("standards" as they have sometimes been called).

 — Susanna Wesley (Letter, June 8, 1725)

-John Wesley's own working definition of sin (although he did write that all transgressions of divine will need God's forgiving grace): "A willful transgression of a known law of God"
+Although John Wesley did believe that all transgressions of divine will need God's forgiving grace, his working definition of sin was "a willful transgression of a known law of God" [ more on Wesley ]

-Check out the self-examination questions used in John Wesley's discipleship groups [ read questions ]
+Check out the self-examination questions used in discipleship groups spawned by John Wesley's Methodist movement.